climate-action-kits/pxt-fwd-edu/gr4-bees-lvl1.md

 ## Step 3
 Click ``||fwdSensors:Sensors||`` find the Touch next section.
 Drag ``||fwdSensors:on touch down||`` and use it to replace to true condiction in the ``||logic:if true then||`` statment.

-~ hint Why did we do this?
+~ hint What did that do?
 - Now our conditional statement is looking for the condition of the Touch Sensor being pressed hint~